cadifyai/tool2schema/README.md

 # Public API

-In this section we describe in more detail how to utilise this library to it's fullest extent.
+In this section we describe in more detail how to utilise this library to its fullest extent.

 ## Configuration